Pitt-JonesLab/pitt-joneslab.github.io/join/index.md

 <h3>Graduate Students</h3>
-Students interested in pursuing a Ph.D. should apply to <a href="https://cbee.umbc.edu/academics/prospective-graduate-students/">UMBC CBEE doctoral programs</a>.
+Students interested in pursuing a Ph.D. should apply to <a target="_blank" href="https://cbee.umbc.edu/academics/prospective-graduate-students/">UMBC CBEE doctoral programs</a>.
 Admission is determined by the department faculty committee where students are either admitted as *direct admits* or *general admits*.

 Direct admit students have agreed to work in a particular faculty’s research lab upon their arrival at UMBC, and the faculty has agreed to serve as the student’s dissertation advisor and provide funding.

 General admit students go through research rotations in their first year, which allows students to clarify student-faculty interest and develop optimal student-faculty matches.
-Learn more about <a href="/static/docs/ATOMS_Lab_Rotation_Plan.pdf">rotations in the ATOMS lab</a>.
+Learn more about <a target="_blank" href="/static/docs/ATOMS_Lab_Rotation_Plan.pdf">rotations in the ATOMS lab</a>.

 If you're interested in Ph.D. with either direct or general admit, or in thesis or project-based masters research (majoring in Chem E and/or CS), reach out to Prof. Josephson by <a href="mailto:tjo@umbc.edu">email</a> with your:  (1) CV, (2) a description of research experience and interests, and (3) specific information about why the ATOMS Lab interests you.
 <br>